 Mazaruni River starts high in Roraima tepui.
 These little-explored highlands are spectacular, with unexplored tablelands – tepui.
 Diamonds are mined here since the late 19th century.

-River before the falls is approximately 300 m wide, it flows in majestic, wide canyon covered with pristine rainforest.
+River before the falls is approximately 300 m wide, it flows in a majestic, wide canyon covered with pristine rainforest.

 Mazaruni divides at the falls with an island.
 The main flow at the falls is approximately 400 m wide, the smaller northern arm is narrower.
 The river and the landscape change at the falls.
 Mazaruni falls into a narrow gorge with a majestic, torrential waterfall.
 The stream is squeezed and is approximately 50 – 70 m wide.
-Falls have several steps over the distance of 2 km, total height difference exceeds 60 meters.
+Falls have several steps over a distance of 2 km, total height difference exceeds 60 meters.

 - Image of falls, accessed on 25 March 2012.